 Aroha Art Project

-Weaving together contributions from schools, kura, aged-care facilities, community and cultural organisations around the region, this large-scale collaborative art project asks the people of Auckland to reflect on what our 2021 theme, Aroha, means to them.
+Weaving together contributions from communities around the region, this large-scale collaborative art project asks the people of Auckland to reflect on what Aroha, the theme of Auckland Arts Festival 2021, means to them.

-Inspired by traditional weaving practices and using only found materials, Aroha Art Project will bind our individual and collective expressions into an expanding work of art to be displayed at the heart of the Festival, in Aotea Square.
+Inspired by weaving, stitching and other making practices, and using only found materials, Aroha Art Project will bind our individual and collective expressions into an expanding work of art to be displayed at the heart of the Festival, in Aotea Square from 4–21 March.

 In times of challenge, creative collaboration can calm, heal and connect, providing new opportunities for reflection and thought.
 Harness your creative flair and delve into what aroha means to you, in the context of our three sub-themes: